 So you have two choices:

-- Assume that man-made EMFs don’t cause us harm until proven otherwise.
+- Assume that man-made EMFs don’t carry any health risks until proven otherwise.

 - Accept that humans have a track record of creating products that turn out to be detrimental to their health in the long run.